 4. Knowledgeable Referral Sources Are Limited

 Lack of public awareness about elder mediation extends to the world of professionals who serve elders and their families in other sectors.
 We often refer mediating parties to other professionals who can help them solve problems, such as neuropsychologists, physicians, social workers, professional geriatric care managers, personal assistants, professional fiduciaries or other financial services professionals, community and religious organization services, care facilities, estate planning and tax lawyers, elder lawyers and real estate professionals.
 We know to refer these people, because we are informed about their services and in many cases have established relationships with them.
+For example, understanding the risks associated with combining codeine and alcohol can be crucial in managing a patient’s health, highlighting the need for informed referrals to medical professionals.
 If these professionals and others were better educated about elder and adult family mediators, they could be powerful entry points for elder mediation – and we would all be busier.

 When I began pursuing a mediation career 25 mediation was not only confused with arbitration, it was also confused with meditation.
 It was a challenging and inspirational time to be a mediator.
 We pioneers accepted this challenge enthusiastically, taking seriously our responsibility to educate lawyers, judges and the public about mediation.
 In many respects, elder mediation is at the same level of development as mediation was 25 years ago.